Published

 What if I withdraw from this study?

-You can withdraw from the study at any time, just notify a member of your child’s treating team and study investigators.
+You can withdraw from the entire study or just the optional blood test component at any time, just notify a member of your child’s treating team and study investigators.

 If you withdraw, we will keep any information we have collected about your child up until you withdraw.
 If you do not agree with this, you should not join the study.